 Gatland then raises the vexed issue of Conor Murray’s standing leg and why he’d prefer to hang on to it.
 On the radio, Hansen says Gatland’s ‘desperate’, Gatland, in turn, says that if he’s desperate what’s Hansen doing ringing up radio stations to complain that he – Gatland – is ‘desperate’ and Hansen says he didn’t ring them up, he was just passing.
 And, God preserve us, these two – by all accounts – get along very well.

 All Black Coach, Ian Foster – good friends with both – has tried to calm things down and offer a little context; ‘he’s doing what he thinks he needs to do to prepare his team and we’ll do what we need to do,’ he said.
 ‘There’s a lot at stake.
 Everyone is looking for an edge.
 I wouldn’t read too much more into it than just that.’
 How much better though, Ian, if the two of them just shut up, acted their ages and got on with it?

-Given it won’t be open late tomorrow after the match, tonight was my last dine at ‘El Matador’ in Cuba Street where you can’t book, where you wait an hour for a table, where the bathrooms look and smell as though they’ve been used to keep goats BUT where the steak ‘al vacio’ with the ‘salsa criolla’ would make even my Argentinian father-in-law weep with admiration.
-It’s as tender as a kiss.
+Given it won’t be open late tomorrow after the match, tonight was my last dine at ‘El Matador’ in Cuba Street where you can’t book, where you wait an hour for a table, where the bathrooms look and smell as though they’ve been used to tether goats BUT where the steak ‘al vacio’ with the ‘salsa criolla’ would make even my Argentinian father-in-law weep with admiration.
+It is as tender as a kiss.

 30 JUNE 2017